tilt-dev/tilt.build/docs/resource_dependencies.md

 By default, a resource is "ready" when:

 - For `k8s_resource`: the pod is running and Kubernetes considers all of its containers ready.
+A job is considered ready when it has completed.

 - For `dc_resource`: the container is started (NB: Tilt doesn't currently observe docker-compose health checks).